 How do I detect when a device is offline?

-Why does GET /battery (the list endpoint) not show fresh data?
+Why does GET /battery (the list endpoint) not show fresh live data?

-Listing devices returns up to 50 entries paginated; calling the OEM API for each on every list request would multiply per-OEM load by the number of devices.
-The list view uses cached state.
+Listing devices returns up to 50 entries per page; calling the OEM API for each device on every list request would multiply per-OEM load by the number of devices.
+The list view in live uses cached state.
 For fresh data on a single device, fetch the device-id endpoint with?expedite=true.
 The list is shaped for dashboards and inventories; the per-device read is shaped for control loops.
+In sandbox, the list reflects each device’s most recent command alongside its drift baseline, the same as the single-device read.

 Related concepts